tonydp03/ChangeDetection_wOnera/README.md

 read_and_crop.py --> main functions for the preprocessing phase<br />
 train.py --> train the DL model<br />
 freeze.py --> function to create a frozen model after training<br />
+inference.py --> perform inference and save the change map<br />